Xavierxhq/dish_reg/README.md

 #### Follow PEP 8 Style https://www.python.org/dev/peps/pep-0008/

+### Start reading this project from file "scripts.train_classifier.py"

-### Any change on function prototype should discuss with Lin First.
+### Any change on function prototype should discuss with Lin/Xie First.

 ### All function should only do one thing.
 Split your function into sub function at the right time.
-Number of lines should not exceed 100.
+Number of lines should not exceed 100 in one function.

 ### Each time you implement a function, test it with unittest.
 After unittest passed, commit it with detailed description.
 Push to develop branch when enough commits are done.